danburck/ethermint-simple-smart-contract/README.md

    $ truffle compile
    ```

-2. Deploy the contract to node network using:
+2. Deploy the contract to the node network that you defined in your `truffle-config`:

    ```bash
    $ truffle migrate --network development